AVEVA/CONNECT-data-services-developer-docs/content/overview/who-uses-ocs.md

 Accessing and integrating these “dark” data locations is possible with edge systems and OCS.
 With pervasive data collectors, PI Adapters, Edge Data Store, and custom OMF applications, operational assets that were previously inaccessible are now viable data sources.

-Seamless integration of data infrastructure offers the following benefits:
+The benefits of seamless integration of data infrastructure include:

 - Confidence that data across the entire spectrum is authoritative.
 - Data is compatible and native to the infrastructure across the spectrum.